Franklin County Government - Children and Youth Services

 Franklin County Government

 Franklin County is governed by a board of three county commissioners elected every four years by the citizens who live here.
 The Board of Commissioners oversees the entire operation of the county and represents the best interests of the citizens.
-County commissioners also oversee the the core functions of the county government such as fiscal operations, human resources, taxes, voting, emergency services, planning, and information technology.
+County commissioners also oversee the core functions of the county government, such as fiscal operations, human resources, taxes, voting, emergency services, planning, and information technology.
 Other officials are also elected to perform certain functions: the Controller, the Treasurer, and the Recorder of Deeds.
 Under the direction of these officers, the county maintains important legal records such as real estate deeds, licenses and permits, and financial records.